22388o/brollup/src/txo/readme.md

 Once a `VTXO` expires, it can no longer be redeemed or claimed on-chain; therefore, `Self` must refresh its `VTXOs` into new ones on a monthly basis.
 It is the client software's job to abstract the refresh UX away for `Self`.
 At the protocol level, however, refreshes are interpreted differently from regular transfers, and the `Operator` is not allowed to charge liquidity fees when `VTXOs` are refreshed.

-`VTXO` carries two spending conditions that are very similar to those of `Lift`:
+`VTXO` carries two spending conditions:
 `(Self + Operator) or (Self after 3 month)`

 -   `Self` and `Operator` sign from the channel path `(Self + Operator)` to establish a `Channel` from which they can sign state updates to send and receive payments.